Doctoral Dissertation Grants

 Please note that DDG applicants do not need to be US citizens.

-TIRF’s research priorities for the 2013 DDG competition are listed below.
+TIRF’s current research priorities are listed below.
 Please click on a topic to read more about it.
 TIRF reserves the right to change its priority topics at any time.

 [...] alumna, Joyce Kling (MATESOL '88), was awarded one of eight doctoral dissertation grants awarded annually by The International Research Foundation for English Language Education [...]

 It is great chance and opportunity to the professional person.It also motivate the researcher to do genuine work in the field of ELT.

 @Debbie - Great question.
 If a person finishes their doctoral program in May 2012, for example, he or she would no longer be a doctoral student when the award recommendation is made in July 2012.
 Consequently, that person would not qualify for a DDG.
 TIRF's DDG program is only open to doctoral students who have moved to candidacy (as defined by the degree granting institution) and have not yet finished their doctorate.
 There are also other eligibility requirements potential applicants must meet, which can be found above.